 I did their class in Bangkok and really loved it – I’m told that the Chiang Mai version is very similar.
 You can read about my experiences at the cooking class in Bangkok here or see my YouTube video below.

 Go Temple Hopping

-I’d recommend spending some time on your first day in Chiang Mai hopping around the temples – if you prefer to have a more structured visit you could book onto this Chiang Mai temple tour, click here for more details – or read on to work out how you can do a self-guided tour.
+I’d recommend spending some time on your first day in Chiang Mai temple hopping – if you prefer to have a more structured visit you could book this Chiang Mai temple tour, click here for more details – or read on to work out how you can do a self-guided tour.

 Support Free Bird Cafe